 Volunteer at The Co-Op

 Help South Salt Lake bridge the digital divide by becoming a digital navigator!
 As a digital navigator, you'll meet one-on-one with community members to help address their digital needs from acquiring a low-cost computer to signing up for internet service to learning fundamental tech skills.
 Volunteers do not need to be particularly proficient at computer skills.
-Rather, we are looking for outgoing volunteers who enjoy helping others and are accepting of people from all backgrounds.
-For more information email Corky Reeser.
+Email Corky Reeser.